Skip to content

 After completing this module, you will be able to:

-• Implement AKS ingress with Application Gateway Ingress Controller (AGIC) and internal load balancers
+• Implement scalable ingress architectures using Azure Application Gateway Ingress Controller (AGIC) with built-in WAF protection.

 The Four Networking Models: How Pods Get Their IP Addresses